-- Bridge drilled shaft foundations, concrete columns and caps, beam placements, and deck placements have advanced project-wide. - Roadway excavation continues project wide and embankment efforts for the new mainlanes has begun.
+- Bridge drilled shaft foundations, concrete columns and caps, beam placements, and deck placements have continued to advance project-wide including the bridges at State Highway 29. - Roadway excavation continues project-wide, and embankment efforts and paving for portions of the new mainlanes is underway. - Paving of the new frontage roads near the northern project limit is largely complete with the

-- Waterline installations were completed.

-Drainage system installation and underground

-ITS ductwork continue throughout the project

-limits

-- Retaining wall construction has commenced and is complete in several locations.
+- northbound direction carrying traffic. - All utility relocations were completed.
+Drainage system installation and underground ITS ductwork continue throughout the project limits. - Retaining wall construction has continued and is complete in several locations. - Neighborhood wall construction is nearly complete with only the final aesthetic treatments remaining. - Electrical services have been installed projectwide along with various roadway illumination poles.

-- Efforts will continue for all elements of construction project-wide including: - Beginning bridge work at SH 29. - Advancing bridges along the project-limits, including the pedestrian bridge over the river. - The progression of drainage systems, water quality ponds, and installation of sign structures. - Construction of retaining walls. - Excavation and embankment work is expected to be completed to allow for roadway paving to commence. - Tolling equipment installation and testing.
+- Efforts will continue for all elements of construction project-wide including: - Completion of bridge work at SH 29. - Advancing bridges along the project-limits, including the pedestrian bridge over the river. - The completion of drainage systems, water quality ponds, and installation of sign structures. - Completion of retaining walls. - Excavation, embankment, and roadway paving work is expected to be completed. - Commencement of landscaping and hardscaping installation activities. - Paving of the Shared Use Path. - Surface overlay for the existing frontage roads. - Tolling equipment installation and testing.

+Subordinate Lien Bond Anticipation Notes (BANS): \$110,880,000

+Senior Lien Bonds: \$148,120,000

+TIFIA: \$106,710,000

 FUNDING SOURCES & AMOUNTS

-TIFIA: \$106,710,000

-Senior Lien Bonds \$148,120,000

-Subordinate Lien Bond Anticipation Notes (BANS): \$110,880,000

-Total Project Cost: \$259,000,000

-^{} It is anticipated that the TIFIA loan would refund all or a portion of the Subordinate Lien BANS.
+It is anticipated that the TIFIA loan would refund all or a portion of the Subordinate Lien BANS.